Colorado, Mexico, Guatemala, and the South-West

 This semester is about challenge and new experience in rural Colorado.
 You will learn the skills of self-sufficiency and community living.
 As a result you will experience personal growth, learning about what makes you feel alive and how to adapt in challenging circumstance.
 You’ll do this backpacking through mountains and canyons, canning peaches and making bread, meeting people who inspire you, and living the simple life.

 November 12-February 14

-Between semesters, from Oct 31, 2018 to the start date of the second semester program you choose, Gap Year participants will execute a self-design initiative.
+Between semesters you will execute a self-designed initiative.
 The options are endless.
-You can arrange independent apprenticeships, travel, work or adventures either near your home, in Paonia or elsewhere.
-During the fall semester we will support you to develop a meaningful project, and we provide weekly support during this phase of the year.
-Previous Gap Year students have arranged activities such as:
+You can arrange independent apprenticeships, travel, work or adventure either near your home, in Paonia or elsewhere.
+During the fall semester we will support you to develop a meaningful project, sharing HDC resources and connections.
+We provide weekly support on the phone during this phase of the year.

 You will have the opportunity to immerse yourself in Guatemala’s rich culture, study the language and the history, and explore volcanoes, jungles, and beaches.
 As you explore, complex global issues that influence daily life in Guatemala will come into focus.
 Together, we will travel over land, on public transit, through the entirety of Mexico rather than flying.
 This gives you a more real experience and spews less carbon.